 The Subdivision Regulations generally require frontage on public streets to ensure adequate access and public safety.
 The affected lots will have rear-loaded garage units which allow vehicles to access each unit from the alley rather than directly from the public street.
 The proposed alley connects to the public street at each end for full circulation.
-The design separates vehicular traffic using the alleys from pedestrian traffic using the sidewalks in front of the units, thereby reducing the number of sidewalk/driveway crossings, and improving safety for residents and visitors.
+The design separates vehicular traffic using the alleys from pedestrian traffic to the fronts of the units, thereby reducing the number of sidewalk/driveway crossings, and improving safety for residents and visitors.
 This better achieves the purpose of the Subdivision Regulations that land be subdivided in such a way that it can be used safely for building purposes without danger to health, safety, and welfare.

-The design includes a continuous sidewalk crossing private Lots 25-31 which will require the residents using the pedestrian path to pass through each other's lots to reach their own units.
-In order to ensure the lots cannot impede access to one another, staff recommends that if the PPS is approved, an access easement to the benefit of Lots 25-31 be granted over the sidewalk to ensure clear passage.
+On the version of the PPS prior to the revised May 25, 2022 submittal, the site design included a continuous sidewalk crossing private Lots 25-31 which will require the residents using the pedestrian path to pass through each other's lots to reach their own units.
+It is not clear why this feature was removed from the plan, and staff would recommend if the PPS is approved that this feature be restored, in order to ensure there is clear pedestrian access to the fronts of the lots.
+In order to ensure the lots cannot impede access to one another, staff also recommends that if the PPS is approved, an access easement to the benefit of Lots 25-31 be granted over the sidewalk to ensure clear passage.
 This easement should also give access to the HOA for the purpose of maintaining the sidewalk.
 Such an easement would ensure the sidewalk acts as a common leadwalk that will not detract from the private open space within the front yards of these lots.
-With this recommended easement, granting the variation will not be detrimental to the public safety, health, or welfare, or injurious to other property.
+With these recommendations, granting the variation will not be detrimental to the public safety, health, or welfare, or injurious to other property.